10 Genius Solutions for Food Storage Containers

-Keep cabinets from getting chaotic and avoid mismatched items with this easy compartmentalizing hack.
+Keep cabinets from getting chaotic and avoid mismatched items with this easy kitchen drawer organizer hack.
 In a lower drawer or pullout shelf, flip book bins on their sides and use them to turn your single storage area into several separate sections.
 Stack corresponding food storage containers and lids, and store them together in their own ready-made compartments.

 Mounted Lid Collector

-A wall-mount file holder can be convenient outside of the office, too.
+A wall-mount file holder can be convenient outside of the office when you use it for small kitchen organization.
 Hang one inside a cabinet door and fill it with miscellaneous food storage container lids that are normally hard to find.
 This will guarantee a lid is always within reach and that your small lids never disappear into the depths of an unorganized cabinet.

 Tension Rod Compartments

-Use two tension rods to create compartments in a small drawer.
+Use two tension rods to create compartments in a small drawer for easy kitchen cupboard organizers.
 Place the tension rods near the top of the drawer, two or three inches apart, to create three compartments: one large, one medium, and one small.
 Keep your food storage containers in the large compartment, water bottles lined up in the medium compartment, and lids in the small compartment in an upright position to maximize storage.